 A Class B misdemeanor carries a sentence of up to 180 days in jail and $2,000 in fines, or both.
 Furthermore, if the value of the items involved in the shoplifting is more than $750, but less than $2,500, the offense could be considered a Class A misdemeanor.
 Such an offense may result in a sentence of up to one year in jail and fines up to $4,000, or both.

 Although shoplifting is typically a non-violent offense, it is still regarded as a criminal violation.
 As a result, repercussions for a conviction may become substantial and negatively influence a person’s future.
-Contact a skilled Amarillo shoplifting lawyer to begin fighting the charge and developing an effective legal strategy.
+Contact a skilled shoplifting defense attorney in Amarillo to begin fighting the charge and developing an effective legal strategy.